If you’re trying to grow your network or attract clients, keeping up with LinkedIn posts can start to feel like a full-time job. It gets tiring fast.

 Here’s a simple step-by-step process to help you automate your comments on LinkedIn:

-"Loved your take on [topic]!
-Especially the part about [specific point].
+"Loved your take on AI agents.
+The part about [specific point] really hit.
 Curious how you apply that in [situation]?"

-"Great breakdown of AI in healthcare!
-The part about patient data privacy really stood out.
-How do you see hospitals balancing speed and security in practice?"
+"Great breakdown of AI in healthcare.
+The bit about patient data privacy stood out.
+How do you see hospitals balancing speed and security?"

-For example, The AI reads a post about remote team culture and replies with something like, “Totally agree on async communication helping teams.
+“Totally agree on async communication helping teams.
 We've seen fewer burnout signs since adopting it too.
-Do you have any specific tools in mind?
+Do you have any specific tools in mind?”

 6. Post, Monitor, Adjust